sufkes/imaging_tools/README.md

 ### `dti/` - Tools for processing and analyzing diffusion tensor imaging data
 ### `fmri/` - Tools for processing and analyzing functional MRI data
 ### `misc/` - Tools for miscellaneous image processing tasks
+* `makeThumbs.py` - Generate thumbnails of 3D images with overlays for rapid viewing.
+  * Run `makeThumbs.py -h` for usage.
 * `roiStats.py` - Report statistics on size and extent of region of interest clusters in 3D images.
   * Run `roiStats.py -h` for usage.
   * For examples, see `/hpf/largeprojects/smiller/examples/lesion_extent/README.txt` on HPC.